drewschleit/iceberg/docs/docs/aws.md

 INSERT INTO my_catalog.my_ns.my_table VALUES (1, "Pizza", "orders");
 ```

-Which will write the data to S3 with a hash (`2d3905f8`) appended directly after the `write.object-storage.path`, ensuring reads to the table are spread evenly  across [S3 bucket prefixes](https://docs.aws.amazon.com/AmazonS3/latest/userguide/optimizing-performance.html), and improving performance.
+Which will write the data to S3 with a hash (`001001010110100110110010`) appended directly after the `write.object-storage.path`, ensuring reads to the table are spread evenly  across [S3 bucket prefixes](https://docs.aws.amazon.com/AmazonS3/latest/userguide/optimizing-performance.html), and improving performance.
 ```
-s3://my-table-data-bucket/2d3905f8/my_ns.db/my_table/category=orders/00000-0-5affc076-96a4-48f2-9cd2-d5efbc9f0c94-00001.parquet
+s3://my-table-data-bucket/001001010110100110110010/my_ns.db/my_table/category=orders/00000-0-5affc076-96a4-48f2-9cd2-d5efbc9f0c94-00001.parquet
 ```

-Note, the path resolution logic for `ObjectStoreLocationProvider` is `write.data.path` then `<tableLocation>/data`.
-However, for the older versions up to 0.12.0, the logic is as follows:
-- before 0.12.0, `write.object-storage.path` must be set.
-- at 0.12.0, `write.object-storage.path` then `write.folder-storage.path` then `<tableLocation>/data`.

 For more details, please refer to the [LocationProvider Configuration](custom-catalog.md#custom-location-provider-implementation) section.

+`S3LocationProvider` extends the behavior of `ObjectStoreLocationProvider` to be optimized for S3 autoscaling.

 ### S3 Strong Consistency